These smoked St. Louis spare ribs are perfect for your next backyard barbecue or summer holiday. They're tender, juicy, and always a crowd favorite!

 Baby back ribs are shorter ribs that come from the upper part of the hog's back, near the spine, where the loin is.
 They are tender and have more lean meat than spare ribs, especially if they still have a good bit of the loin meat on top.

 Baby backs are more irregular in shape, tapering towards the end, and the bones are curvier.
 They are usually a good bit more expensive than spare ribs and can be a little less forgiving to cook due to their irregular shape and leaner meat.

 The "best" cut of pork ribs is a personal preference.
 Baby backs and spare ribs are both delicious when properly cooked.

 I find spare ribs to be more flavorful and more forgiving to cook.
 So I recommend saving a few bucks and going with the cheaper spare ribs.
-But again, I do highly recommend St. Louis style spare ribs.
+But again, I do highly recommend St. Louis cut spare ribs and not a full, untrimmed rack of spare ribs.

 I've had them both with and without the membrane and don't feel there is much difference in flavor.
 But I am not a big fan of the texture of the membrane after cooking, it can be dry and tough, so I remove it for that reason.

 To do this, use a knife to get it started by prying a corner away from the meat.
 Then use a paper towel to get a good grip and pull the membrane away from the ribs.

 For maximum flavor, you'll need to apply your favorite barbecue dry rub seasoning to the spare ribs on all sides.
 If possible, do this the night before to allow the rub to penetrate the meat.

 To apply the rub, place the ribs on a foil-lined sheet pan and liberally coat your dry rub on all sides.